Getting Started

 • League staff retrieves census data on the number of estimated bicycle commuters and the percentage of commuters who bike to work.

 • Certain data is separated and run through separate point formulas.
-This is done where our criteria depends upon some relative measure that is produced by comparing different data provided by a community or census data.
+This is done where our criteria depend upon some relative measure that is produced by comparing different data provided by a community or census data.

 • Data is checked for inconsistencies and adjusted if necessary.

 Starting in 2016, the League implemented a public input process to provide the opportunity for additional public input on communities.
-As part of this process the following actions are taken:
+As part of this process, the following actions are taken:

 • An optional public survey link is sent to all communities to be distributed by the community.
 This link is also sent to any bicycle and pedestrian advocates that a community identified and provided contact information for in its application.

-• The League of American Bicyclists sends an additional survey that provides space for open-ended responses to bicycle and pedestrian advocates that a community identified and provided contact information for and bicycle and pedestrian advocates who are organizational members of the League.
+• The League of American Bicyclists sends an additional survey that provides space for open-ended responses to bicycle and pedestrian advocates that a community identified and provided contact information for, and bicycle and pedestrian advocates who are organizational members of the League.

 • These surveys are typically distributed within 2 weeks of the closing of a deadline and are open for about a month.

-Award decisions are made based upon:
+Award decisions are made based on:

 • Points assigned to the data by formulas;